 How can an appliance that is supposed to be so convenient be so frustrating?
 That’s probably what our clients in Charlottesville, VA are thinking when they call us because their dishwasher isn’t draining.
-If you’ve already taken the step of running your dishwasher a second time, just in case it got cut off during the drain cycle, and you still have the problem, then you probably need a professional’s help.
+If you’ve already taken the step of running your dishwasher a second time, just in case it got cut off during the drain cycle, and you still have the problem, then you probably need a professional plumber’s help.

 Don’t believe the internet hype about putting vinegar and baking soda into the dishwasher.
 For most problems, this won’t help at all, and when there is a clog there are cleaner, better ways to remove it.
 Here’s what could actually help your dishwasher drain properly.

 Empty the Garbage Disposal